Daniel FitzGerald Runde: CSIS (2010–2025)

 Runde joined CSIS in 2010, where he held the William A. Schreyer Chair in Global Analysis and served as Senior Vice President, director of the Project on Prosperity and Development, and acting director of the Americas program (2020-2022).
 He remains affiliated with the Center as a non-resident Senior Advisor.

 Dan Runde, speaking at an event at the CSIS.

 BGR Group

 Runde joined BGR Group as a senior advisor in June 2025, supporting clients on challenges in Washington and issues related to foreign policy, development policy, national security, global finance, and international development.

 Runde is on the boards of the U.S.-Ukraine/Moldova American Enterprise Fund (UMAEF) and Spirit of America.
 He was on the boards of the International Foundation for Electoral Systems (2016-2024) and the Ashesi University Foundation.

 Runde has been a commentator on foreign affairs, international development issues, and U.S. global leadership across media outlets.
 He was the longtime host of the CSIS podcast series, Building the Future: Freedom, Prosperity, and Foreign Policy with Dan Runde.
 He has appeared as a guest expert on podcasts, and was a regular contributor to The Hill, Forbes, and Foreign Policy.
 He has written for Newsmax, the National Interest, and The Jerusalem Strategic Tribune.

+Following the Taliban's takeover of Afghanistan in 2021, Runde publicly advocated for the admission of Afghan refugees who had assisted the United States.
+In a co-authored opinion article published in The Washington Post, he argued that resettling Afghan allies represented both a humanitarian responsibility, an economic opportunity for the United States, and a national security obligation to those who had assisted the United States during the war.